FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 tests is complete if it exercises all of the documented behavior for that interface.

-As of September 2021, there are a handful of tests in the CTS suite.
+As of September 2021, there are a handful of tests in the CTF suite.
 In the rest of this document, we identify how we will build out a robust, complete set of tests over time.